Maryland Transit Administration: Future service

-Outside of Washington, D.C., the MTA is constructing the Purple Line, a light rail system that will operate between Bethesda and New Carrollton.
-As of early 2022, MTA is projecting that the line will begin passenger operations in fall 2026.
+The MTA is building the Purple Line, a light rail system that will operate between Bethesda and New Carrollton with connections to the Washington Metro.
+As of early 2025, MTA is projecting that the line will begin passenger operations in late 2027.

 Proposed services

-The MTA is studied a number of proposed services, which included the Red Line (a proposed east–west light rail line that would have passed from Woodlawn pass near Patterson Park) to Johns Hopkins Bayview Med.
+The MTA has studied a number of proposed services, which included the Red Line (a proposed east–west light rail line that would have passed from Woodlawn pass near Patterson Park) to Johns Hopkins Bayview Med.
 Ctr. and the Green Line (a proposed north–south line that would have extended from the Johns Hopkins Hospital into northeast Baltimore, possibly as an extension of the Metro Subway).
 As of summer 2011, the Red Line had received federal permission to enter preliminary engineering.
 Both lines were cancelled by Gov. Larry Hogan in June 2015.

-The Corridor Cities Transitway between Gaithersburg and Clarksburg is being evaluated for bus rapid transit or light rail service.
+The Corridor Cities Transitway, a proposed 15-mile (24 km) bus rapid transit line between Gaithersburg and Clarksburg, was allocated some initial planning and design funds in 2013.
+In 2016 MDOT removed the project from its priority list, and from the Consolidated Transportation Plan in 2019.

 BaltimoreLink

-BaltimoreLink is an overhaul of the core MTA bus service within and around Baltimore City.
-The announcement of the Baltimore Link plan came from Gov. Larry Hogan in 2015, as part of a $135 Million investment to help improve the transit system through the entire Baltimore metropolitan area.
-The announcement came on the heels of Gov. Hogan rejecting the initially planned Red Line and Green Line light-rail systems.
+BaltimoreLink was an overhaul of the core MTA bus service within and around Baltimore.
+The plan was announced by then-governor Larry Hogan in 2015, as part of a $135 million investment to help improve the transit system through the entire Baltimore metropolitan area.
+Hogan had previously rejected the Red Line and Green Line light-rail projects.